Crimean-Congo haemorrhagic fever (CCHF) is a viral haemorrhagic fever (VHF) caused by a virus of the Nairovirus group.

 People who work with livestock or other animals in endemic areas should protect themselves by using tick repellents on their skin and clothing, and wearing gloves or other protective clothing to prevent skin coming into contact with infected tissue or blood.

 Serious outbreaks have occurred in the past in hospitals treating patients with CCHF.
-Hospitals must observe adequate infection control procedures (barrier nursing).
+Hospitals must observe adequate infection control procedures.
 Contaminated needles, surgical instruments and body waste materials should be safely disposed of using appropriate decontamination procedures.
 See ACDP algorithm and guidance on management of patients.